flyway/flyway-docker/enterprise/README.md

 Now run the image with the volume mapped:

-`docker run --rm -v /absolute/path/to/my/sqldir:/flyway/sql redgate/flyway -licenseKey="FL01..." -url=jdbc:h2:mem:test -user=sa migrate`
+`docker run --rm -v /absolute/path/to/my/project_folder:/flyway/project redgate/flyway -url=jdbc:sqlite:dev.db -workingDirectory="project" migrate`

 ## Adding a config file

-If you prefer to store those arguments in a config file you can also do so using the `flyway/conf` volume.
+If you prefer to store arguments in a config file you can put that in your project folder.

 ### Example

-Create a file named `flyway.conf` with the following contents:
+Create a file named `flyway.toml` in your project folder with the following contents:

 ```
-flyway.url=jdbc:h2:mem:test
-flyway.user=sa
-flyway.licenseKey=FL01...
+[environments.development]
+url = "jdbc:sqlite:/flyway/project/dev.db"
+user= "admin"
+password = "password1"

+[flyway]
+environment = "development"
+email = "<email address for Redgate account>"
+token = "<your PAT token>"

 ```

 Now run the image with that volume mapped as well:

-`docker run --rm -v /absolute/path/to/my/sqldir:/flyway/sql -v /absolute/path/to/my/confdir:/flyway/conf redgate/flyway migrate`
+`docker run --rm -v /absolute/path/to/my/project_folder:/flyway/project redgate/flyway migrate -workingDirectory="project"`

 ## Adding a JDBC driver

-If your database driver is not shipped by default (you can check the official documentation [here](https://flywaydb.org/documentation/) to see if it is), or if you want to use a different or newer driver than the one included you can do so using the `flyway/drivers` volume.
+If your database driver is not shipped by default (you can check the [official documentation here](https://documentation.red-gate.com/fd/supported-databases-184127454.html) to see if it is), or if you want to use a different or newer driver than the one included you can create a  `drivers/` folder in your project folder.

-### Example

-Create a directory and drop for example the MySQL JDBC driver in there.

-You can now let Flyway make use of it my mapping that volume as well:

-`docker run --rm -v /absolute/path/to/my/sqldir:/flyway/sql -v /absolute/path/to/my/confdir:/flyway/conf -v /absolute/path/to/my/driverdir:/flyway/drivers redgate/flyway migrate`

 ## Adding Java-based migrations and callbacks

-To pass in Java-based migrations and callbacks you can use the `flyway/jars` volume.
+To pass in Java-based migrations and callbacks you can use a `jars/` folder in your project directory and place them in there.

-### Example

-Create a directory and drop for a jar with your Java-based migrations in there.

-You can now let Flyway make use of it my mapping that volume as well:

-`docker run --rm -v /absolute/path/to/my/sqldir:/flyway/sql -v /absolute/path/to/my/confdir:/flyway/conf -v /absolute/path/to/my/jardir:/flyway/jars redgate/flyway migrate`

 ## Docker Compose